ACC-COSC2325-002-FA16/groupproject2-charlie/readme.rst

 - Basically, describe what is involved in interacting with the device.
 - Again, use screen captures of diagrams from documentation if you can.

+Our project utilized an LCD, or Liquid Crystal Display, to display text on a screen.
+LCDs are widely available and can be more advantageous than their predecessor the LED display.
+Both technologies debuted in the early '60s and have low costs.
+The LCD though uses less power than the LED display and normally offers more graphics to print.
+Because they are easily programmed, LCDs can be found everywhere from TVs to tablets.
+LCDs even made flat screen TVs possible.

+The LCD used for our project has a 16x2 character grid, meaning 16 characters wide, 2 lines deep.
+Each character is a 5x7 pixel matrix.
+Other commonly used LCDs vary in size including 40x2, 20x2, 20x4, 16x1, 16x4, 40x4, and 8x1.

+What makes programming the LCD so easy is it has its own chip.
+A lot of LCDs, ours included, are controlled by the HD44780 Hitachi Controller.
+These chips are all the same for whichever format display so it is up to the programmer to keep in mind the display's size.
+Memory is contained in 80 bytes of Display Data Random Access Memory, arranged in 2 lines of 40 addresses.
+Each memory location controls the corresponding location on the display even when there is no display there, as is the case for a 16x2 display.
+On the other hand, the larger 40x4 displays contain 2 chips to house twice the data.

+The LCDs come with either 14 or 16 interface pins and an LED backlight.
+The pins are ordered as follows:

+- Vss Ground
+- Vcc 5v power supply
+- V0 contrast adjustment pin.
+Receives analog voltage input to adjust the display's contrast.
+- RS register select: command register (0) or data register (1)
+- Rw read/write: write (0) or read (1), like check for busy flag
+	rw to ground is permanently in write
+- E enable: allows lcd to latch data at the pins when a high-to-pulse occurs
+- DB0-DB7
+	8-bit parallel data port
+	or operation in 4 bit (db4-db7)
+- anode
+- cathode for led backlight

+The data pins can write to information sent with ASCII codes to the screen.
+To save I/O pins, the LCDs may be operated in 4-bit mode, instead of 8-bit mode.
+In either mode, the programmer can also choose to use time delays or utilize the busy flag to take the polling approach to delays.

+The following table lists the commands available to interface with the LCD:

+For our code, we initialized the 5x7 display, set the cursor and turned on the display, cleared the display, set the cursor to move right, and sent a message.
+In doing so, we utilized two functions one for sending commands, the other data.
+Our instructions were sent to the functions in R24.
+Each function either set the RS bit to send data or cleared the bit to send commands.
+Then a high to low pulse was sent through the enable pin.
+Of course, we also had to set up a delay function so each command would have enough time to finish before starting the next.

+Here is a cheat sheet of the commands:

+(Hex)	Command

+-  1	Clear display screen
+-  2	Return home
+-  4	Decrement cursor (shift cursor to left)
+-  6	Increment cursor (shift cursor to right)
+-  5	Shift display right
+-  7	Shift display left
+-  8	Display off, cursor off
+-  A	Display off, cursor on
+-  C	Display on, cursor off
+-  E	Display on, cursor blinking
+-  F	Display on, cursor blinking
+-  10	Shift cursor position to left
+-  14	Shift cursor position to right
+-  18	Shift the entire display to the left
+-  1C	Shift the entire display to the right
+-  80	Force cursor to beginning of 1st line
+-  C0	Force cursor to beginning of 2nd line
+-  28	Initiate 2 lines of 5x7 matrix (D4-D7, 4-bit)
+-  38	Initiate 2 lines of 5x7 matrix (D0-D7, 8-bit)

+Once we had working code up and running (in assembly!), we played around with scrolling the text.
+Given more time, we plan on making our own characters to write to the LCD.

 Development tools
 =================